ecasto9542/p4-digests-logging/README.md

 # p4-digests
+This is the repo containing my work for my Honors Thesis.

 Barebones repo for getting started sending and receiving digest messages on a p4 bmv2 switch.
 Please run this in the VM provided by P4 in this p4 repo: https://github.com/p4lang/tutorials

 General Steps: